Matching Hom-Setting of Rota-Baxter algebras, dendriform algebras and pre-Lie algebras: Matching Hom-dendriform algebras and matching Hom-tridendriform algebras

 \section{Matching Hom-dendriform algebras and matching Hom-tridendriform algebras}

-\mlabel{sec3} In this section, we introduce the notions of matching Hom-dendriform algebras and matching Hom-tridendriform algebras generalizing the definition of matching dendriform algebras and matching tridendriform algebras given in~\mcite{GGZ19}.
+\mlabel{sec3} In this section, we introduce the notions of matching Hom-dendriform algebras and matching Hom-tridendriform algebras generalizing the definitions of matching dendriform algebras and matching tridendriform algebras given in~\mcite{GGZ19}.

 \begin{defn} A {\bf matching Hom-dendriform algebra} is a \bfk-module $D$ together with a family of binary operations $\odot_{\omega}: D \ot D \rightarrow D$, where $\odot \in \{\prec, \succ \}$ and $\omega \in \Omega$, and a linear map $p: D \rightarrow D$ such that for all $x,y,z \in D$ and $\alpha, \beta \in \Omega$,